SmarterApp/IllustrationGlossaryTool/README.md

 ## Installation/Usage
 1. Download the latest release .exe.
 2. Run according to the following specifications.
+3. Upon completion, an errors file and a warnings will be logged in the present working directory.

 ####Required Arguments
 1. Test Package